Integrating to internal infrastructure with Broker

 You could also build your own container that builds the accept.json and broker client into.
 This is out of the scope of this document.
 But you can take inspiration from the roadiehq/broker container images on docker hub.

-Broker client is configured via an accept.json configuration file and environment variables based on the content of the said accept.json file.
+The Broker client is configured with an accept.json file and environment variables set in the file.
 The file contains endpoint routing paths definitions determining where the requests coming from Roadie should be forwarded to.
 The configuration file also acts as a filtering mechanism to block non-allowed requests and as a request decorator to enhance request headers with possible auth information.

 Roadie can provide configuration files for plugins which can be used to forward traffic to endpoints the plugins are using.
 You can find a broker configuration file section on each of the plugins documentation pages.
 If some plugin is missing a configuration file, you can request the support to provide you with one.